 If any images on this site have been reproduced from copyrighted sources and the copyright holders would like them removed, please contact me immediately and I will remove them.

 Pages here can be cited using MLA or other formats for electronic citations.
 Those seeking copyright permission for quoted material should apply to the author.

 You may quote the information here under fair use guidelines long as you cite it appropriately.
 You may not copy large pieces of it for any proprietary or for-profit uses (such as school sites that require a subscription, and so on), or represent my work as your own.

 Many of the pages listed under Literary Movements have sample MLA citation formats included at the bottom of the page.
-Since the new guidelines came out in 2009, I've been updating the citation formats, but some are still in the old style (with URL).

 The MLA Guidelines about what defines its various categories (scholarly project, database, etc.) for citation purposes are vague, but I don't think this site qualifies as a scholarly database since it does not contain a large number of texts.
 It is an educational site, however, rather than simply a personal one, so the suggested sample citations for the page reflect one of the possible ways to cite the information included here.

 Most sources are credited on individual pages.

 I don't link to Wikipedia since I can't vouch for those entries.
 Also, if you wanted to go there, you'd be there already.

 Because the Timeline presents short items rather than a comprehensive essay on American history, its information is both brief and as factually correct as possible.
 It is obviously not meant to substitute for in-depth reading in primary documents or current scholarship.
 Like all of the pages here, the Timeline pages are a work in progress.
 My main sources for the timeline are these popular histories:

 Arthur Schlesinger, Almanac of American History.
 This is the source for the population statistics for each page.